impredicative/podgenai/README.md

 # podgenai
 Generate about an hour-long audio podcast mp3 on a given topic.

-This very much is alpha software, with a lot of work left to do, but it does work.
+This very much is alpha software, with a lot of work left to do, but it has been tested to work.

 ## Setup
 * Install `rye`.